-United Utilities will not allow any new buildings or structures to be erected over or in close proximity to a public sewer or any other wastewater pipeline.
+United Utilities will not allow a new building to be erected over or in close proximity to a public sewer or any other wastewater pipeline.
 This will only be reviewed in exceptional circumstances.
 Nb.
 Proposals to extend domestic properties either above, or in close proximity to a public sewer will be reviewed on a case by case basis by either by a building control professional or following a direct application to United Utilities (see our website for further details).